-5.0 ASSESSMENT OF POTENTIAL IMPACTS
+6.0 ASSESSMENT OF POTENTIAL IMPACTS

-This section presents the underwater noise modelling results and discusses any potential impacts to marine mammals and fish from the proposed pipeline inspection survey at St Fergus.
+This section discusses any potential impacts to marine mammals and fish from the proposed pipeline inspection survey.
 The SSS and MBES equipment that will be used during the proposed survey will produce sound outside the main hearing range of marine mammals and fish species and will therefore not have any significant impact.
-The SBP that will be used during the pipeline inspection survey will produce the highest sound levels and is within the hearing group of most marine mammals and therefore the modelling and impact assessment has focussed on this sound source.
+The SBP that will be used during the pipeline inspection survey will produce the highest sound levels and is within the hearing group of most marine mammals and therefore the impact assessment has focussed on this sound source.